Submissions due November 30, 2019

 - Electronically-notated conductor’s score and parts with industry-standard notation (PDF format)

-- Narrative describing the piece, and if applicable, the influence of Louis Andriessen on the submitted work (max 1 page, min 200 words) (PDF format)
+- Narrative describing the piece and the connection to or influence of Louis Andriessen on the submitted work (max 1 page, min 200 words) (PDF format)

 - Audio file, if available (link to MP3 or hosted audio file)